openmrs/openmrs-book-developer-manual/en/Technology/developmentProcess.md

 * Make your work publicly accessible via GitHub.
 * Add appropriate documentation to the OpenMRS Wiki.
-* Discuss your work on OpenMRS Talk, answering related questions, and joining in design discussion on the topic.
+* Discuss your work on [OpenMRS Talk](https://talk.openmrs.org/), answering related questions, and joining in design discussion on the topic.
 * Create and submit example videos to be published on the OpenMRS YouTube channel.

-* Request time on in the weekly developers forum or university calls to showcase your work.
-* Requesting tool licenses for your development work
+### Requesting tool licenses for your development work

 OpenMRS encourages the use of open source tools for development work.
 However, in certain cases, you may require licenses to use some commercial tools.
 OpenMRS provides contributor licenses to community members in good standing who can demonstrate need for using these tools.
 Licenses may be available for a number of tools including IntelliJ IDEA and the YourKit profiler, among others.
-If you are able to demonstrate sufficient need to obtain such a license, please contact the OpenMRS help desk at https://help.openmrs.org
+If you are able to demonstrate sufficient need to obtain such a license, please contact the OpenMRS help desk at [help.openmrs.org](https://help.openmrs.org).

 ## Understanding OpenMRS Releases